-Cancerous Cells/Cell Loss and Atrophy - Wake Forest Institute for Regenerative Medicine (WFIRM), Winston-Salem NC Researchers: Graça Almeida-Porada, Christopher Porada At Wake Forest, SENS Research Foundation is funding Dr. Graça Almeida-Porada's group in a project to restore intestinal structure and function.
-Dr. Almeida-Porada's central goal in this project is the development of a regenerative medicine approach to treating inflammatory bowel disease (IBD), an autoimmune disorder that devastates the cells lining the intestine.
-The WFIRM team is developing a combination cell therapy using two kinds of stem cells: engineered marrow stromal cells (MSC) and endothelial progenitor cells (EPC).
-With a safer minicircle method now being used to deliver an enhancing gene for the MSC, and with ongoing work on a higher-expression construct to improve the utility of the MSC, the researchers will begin testing the engineered cells' ability to reset the inflammation and restore the blood vasculature cells in the intestinal walls.
-They will do this using a highly reproducible and established mouse model of IBD.
-Though IBD is not itself a disease of old age, SENS Research Foundation is supporting this work because therapies that repopulate the cells of the gut are critical to the development of the dramatically superior cancer therapies that we are pursuing.
-These therapies would deplete the stem cell reserves of several tissues, meaning that clinicians will need a way to rebuild those stores with fresh stem cells.
-Cell Loss and Atrophy -

-Wake Forest Institute for Regenerative Medicine, Winston-Salem NC Researchers: John Jackson, Shay Soker, James Yoo
+Cancerous Cells/Cell Loss - and Atrophy Wake Forest Institute for Regenerative Medicine (WFIRM), Winston-Salem NC Researchers: Graça Almeida-Porada, Christopher Porada Radically more effective therapies to prevent and cure cancer are likely to depopulate the stem cell reserves of several tissues, and will therefore require future clinicians to replace the missing cells with fresh, cancer-protected stem cells.
+One tissue where such novel therapies will likely become available first is the gut.
+At Wake Forest, SENS Research Foundation is funding Dr. Graça Almeida-Porada's work in engineering new intestinal tissue. using two kinds of stem cells: engineered mesenchymal stem cells (MSC) and endothelial progenitor cells (EPC).
+With a safer minicircle method now being used to deliver an enhancing gene for the MSC, and with ongoing work on a higher-expression construct to improve the utility of the EPC, the researchers will begin testing the engineered cells' ability to restore the absorptive and blood vasculature cells in the intestinal walls.
+They will do this using a mouse model of irritable bowel disease (IBD), an autoimmune disorder that devastates the cells lining the intestine and thus provides ideal conditions for testing therapies to regenerate the gut.
+This work forms the potential basis for regenerative therapies that will take away patients' suffering, rather than just dampening or concealing it.
+The WFIRM team is developing a combination cell therapy Cell Loss and Atrophy - Wake Forest Institute for Regenerative Medicine, Winston-Salem NC Researchers: John Jackson, Shay Soker, James Yoo

 The thymus is a gland located at the top of the breastbone, where a class of immune cells called T-cells mature.
-As part of the degenerative aging process, the thymus shrinks in size; and the structure and function of the remaining tissue decays, progressively weakening the body's ability to fight off never-before-encountered infections.
-Thymic atrophy is one of the reasons why we become increasingly vulnerable to influenza, pneumonia, and other infectious diseases as we age.
+As part of the degenerative aging process, the thymus shrinks in size, and the structure and function of the remaining tissue decays, progressively weakening the body's ability to fight off never-before-encountered infections.
+Thymic atrophy is one of the reasons why we become increasingly vulnerable as we age to influenza, pneumonia, and other infectious diseases.
 Engineering healthy, youthful thymic tissue would help to restore the vigorous immune response of youth.
-The Jackson lab is now extending an exciting tissue engineering platform to the thymus: the decellularized scaffold technique.
-In this method, donor organs are purified of their original cells and DNA, leaving behind an amazingly complex non-living protein structure which can be repopulated with cells taken from the recipient of the engineered neo-organ. from mice and pigs.
+The Jackson lab is now extending an exciting tissue engineering platform to the thymus: the decelluarized scaffold technique.
+In this method, donor organs are purified of their original cells and DNA, leaving behind an amazingly complex non-living protein structure which can be repopulated with cells taken from the recipient of the engineered neo-organ.

+Already, the WFIRM team has produced thymus scaffolds from mice and pigs.
 Epithelial cells have been seeded onto these scaffolds, leading to stromal cell proliferation and partial coverage of the scaffolding, which the researchers are now characterizing.
 To complete the reseeding procedure, bone marrow stem cells depleted of T-cells will be added to the epithelial-cell-seeded scaffold, and the production of new T-cells will be observed.